isomerpages/govtech-siot/_starter-kit/2-decada-setup.md

 ![application](/images/riots-dk/decada-setup/decada_setup_application_3.png)

 4. Once your application has been created, you will be redirected to App Details, which displays your application name, *application access key* and *secret key*, as shown in the image below.
-(Some information has been omitted)
+(Some information has been omitted in the image below)

 ![application](/images/riots-dk/decada-setup/decada_setup_application_4.png)